Box office 0161 761 2216

-Thea Gilmore comes to The Met as part of her first ever tour performing completely solo.
-Rescheduled from Wednesday 7 October 2020.
+Thea Gilmore is one of the UK's most gifted and celebrated singer-songwriters.
+She comes to The Met as part of her first ever tour performing completely solo.

-Joe Payne showcases his debut solo album with an audio-visual extravaganza, accompanied by his full band.
-Rescheduled from Saturday 23 May 2020 and Friday 28 August 2020.
+Award-winning singer-songwriter Joe Payne showcases his debut solo album with an audio-visual extravaganza, accompanied by his full band.

 Bootleg Blondie is the official Debbie Harry and Blondie tribute band and the only Blondie tribute to play the legendary CBGBs in New York City.